RIT New Academic Program Proposal Form

-Impact statements and letters of support that identify the impact that new program will have on existing academic programs as well as projected needs for additional course sections form other academic units; academic accommodations; and other shared resources required form the following units:
+Impact statements and letters of support that identify the impact that new program will have on existing academic programs as well as projected needs for additional course sections from other academic units; academic accommodations; and other shared resources required from the following units:

 - College of Liberal Arts

 - College of Science

 - Other departments (other than program’s home department) including cost estimate for offering new courses or additional sections of current courses

 - Student Affairs (addressing any services likely to be affected by addition of this program)